Species and survey coverage

 Alcathoe bat

 The latest addition to the UK bat fauna, this species was first described in 2001 (von Helversen et al. 2001) and confirmed as a resident species in the UK in 2010 (Jan et. al 2010).
-It is very similar in appearance to the whiskered and Brandt's bat species and is likely to have been overlooked in the past.
+It is rare in the UK, with records confirmed in North Yorkshire, Sussex, Surrey and Kent.
+It is very similar in appearance to the whiskered and Brandt's bat and is likely to have been overlooked in the past.
 It is not currently recorded as a separate species in the Hibernation Survey, although future recording of this species separately will be encouraged.

 Leisler's bat

-This species is widespread but generally uncommon in Great Britain.
-It is most common in Ireland, a stronghold for this species.
+This species is uncommon but widespread throughout England, Wales and Scotland.
+It is more abundant in Northern Ireland, as Ireland is a stronghold for the species.
 It is a mobile species and bats move between roosts regularly; it is primarily a woodland species, but will also use buildings for roosting, although few building roosts are known.

 It is not included in the Field Survey, although the use of broadband bat detectors and recording devices on this survey could allow monitoring of this species depending on encounter rates.

-A modification of the Field Survey for Northern Ireland was introduced in 2008 to allow for monitoring of Leisler's bats instead of the noctule and serotine usually monitored by this survey, as they are not found in Ireland.
-Only two sites have been surveyed to date in Northern Ireland using this technique, however, so more sites would be needed to be monitored using this method before any analysis could be completed on the data.
+A modification of the Field Survey for Northern Ireland was introduced in 2008 to allow for monitoring of Leisler's bats instead of the noctule and serotine monitored by this survey in Great Britain, as these species are not found in Ireland.
+Three sites in Northern Ireland have been surveyed using this modified methodology to date.
+A larger sample size is required before these data can be used to calculate species population trends.

 Click here for the Leisler's bat factsheet.